pingyen1524/HW2/results/index.md

 ### Results

-There are some examples I processed with image stitchin.
+There are some examples I processed with image stitching.
+The first two images are both combination of two images, and the two images below are combined with multiple images.

 <table border=1>
+images used to form a panorama:2
 <tr>
 <td>
 <img src="uttower_pano.jpg" width="99%"/>